nuchs/Isnaegrate/Learnings.md

 - Because the event store api records payload data as byte[] then we have the following options for our payload type (assuming json serialization)
 	1. T -> json string -> bytestring [send to proxy ]-> byte[] -> bytestring [send to event store ] -> byte[]
 	2. T -> json string [send to proxy ] -> byte[] -> bytestring [send to event store ] -> byte[]
+- Subscription connecitions need to stay open so events can be sent back
+- if connection to es drops then a EventStoreClient will spin pretty fast trying to reconnect.
+Can;t see an obvious way to turn it off.
+Could probably be done with an interceptor but would be easy to have unintended consequences

 ** Grpc
 - Enum values must be unique per *package* (damn you c++)